-British Taekwondo Council Ltd (hereinafter BTC) is committed to working in partnership with all agencies to ensure that information and training opportunities are available to ensure best practice when working with children and adults at risk.
-Adopting best practice will help to safeguard these participants from potential abuse as well as protecting instructors, coaches and other adults in positions of responsibility from potential false allegations of abuse.
-The BTC Safeguarding - Protecting Children and Adults at Risk Policy will allow children and adults at risk to excel in a safe environment and transmit a reassuring signal to parents/carers that will positively impact on recruitment.
+British Taekwondo Council (hereinafter BTC) is committed to working in partnership with all agencies to ensure that information and training opportunities are available to ensure best practice when working with children and Adopting best practice will help to safeguard these participants from potential abuse as well as protecting instructors, coaches and other adults in positions of responsibility from potential false allegations of abuse.
+The BTC Safeguarding - Protecting Children and Policy will allow children and to excel in a safe environment and transmit a reassuring signal to parents/carers that will positively impact on recruitment.